 “The melancholy part was, to see so many dozen young women standing by without partners, and each of them with two ugly naked shoulders.”

 (Dec 9th, 1808, Jane to Cass, Brabourne Letter 49)

-and consider how that attitude would have influenced her thinking about morning sickness, the act of and recovery from childbirth, leaky breasts and other leaky bits, leakier babies, etc– let alone sexual intercourse.
-But then again maybe she just didn’t like the current fashions, five years later she reported:
+Consider how that attitude would have influenced her thinking about morning sickness, the act of and recovery from childbirth, leaky breasts and other leaky bits, leakier babies, etc, let alone sexual intercourse.
+But then again, maybe she just didn’t like the current fashions.
+Five years later she reported:

 “I learnt from Mrs. Tickars’s young lady, to my high amusement, that the stays now are not made to force the bosom up at all; that was a very unbecoming, unnatural fashion.
 I was really glad to hear that they are not to be so much off the shoulders as they were.”

 (Sept 15, 1813, Jane to Cass, Brabourne Letter 62)

 Jane’s impression of pregnancy was that of a loss of control.
 Pregnancy was something inflicted on wives, “poor animals” who had “no chance of escape” and the expectation was for it to be an annual recurrence.